-What I recommend to all my mentoring clients, is to copy their goals into a visual format they can look at daily.
+What I recommend to all my Private Mentoring clients, is to copy their goals into a visual format they can look at daily.
 Like a Goal Board.

 If you’re not into goal boards just create something you can look at daily.

 Buy a bunch of second hand magazines.
 Then go nuts!
 Start cutting out any words or images that resonate with the goals you wrote down in step 3.